Logo for Project Acorn with a stylized acorn illustration and the text 'project ACORN'.

-Bekman Psychology is pleased to announce the launch of Project ACORN: Advancing COlorado’s Response to the Mental Health Needs of Young Children.
-From little acorns might oaks grow.
+Bekman Psychology is pleased to announce the launch of Project ACORN: Advancing Colorado’s Response to the Mental Health Needs of Young Children.
+From little acorns, mighty oaks grow.

-Project ACORN aims to expand and strengthen Colorado’s perinatal, infant and early childhood mental health workforce by providing specialized trainings in evidence-based treatments for young children aged 0-5 and their families.
+Project ACORN is a new initiative that aims to expand and strengthen Colorado’s infant and early childhood mental health (IECMH) workforce by providing specialized trainings in evidence-based treatments and best practices for young children aged 0-5 and their families.
+We support both the clinical infant/early childhood mental health and allied IECMH workforce across Colorado

 Who is Colorado’s IECMH workforce?